 Over the eons, robust women came to occupy an invaluable role in society.
 Early in the history of the Middleland, farmable land was sparse, as yaw root could only be grown in a certain region (Samma Valley) prior to later advances in farming technology.
 Violent clashes between family groups were common.
 Due to a similar scarcity of males, the kidnapping or seduction of young men was also a constant threat, with some high-status women taking on male brides and monopolizing the most attractive mates.

 While Middlelander women in general evolved to be large and aggressive in order to protect these resources, families with a population of robust women had a huge defensive advantage, as long as they produced an adequate amount of fertile women and men as well.
-This, coupled with the fact that boys who share the womb with robust females are more likely to survive gestation, led to the persistence of the “robust” trait, which appears in 15 – 20% of females.
+This, coupled with the fact that boys who share the womb with robust females are more likely to survive gestation, led to the persistence of the “robust” pattern of traits, which appears in around 15% of women.

 Relationship Between Men and Robust Women